kcudding/ecotheory.github.io/teach/density-dependent.md

 Density-dependent population models are used to describe population dynamics in which the growth or decline of a population is influenced by the population's own density.

-### Continuous logistic growth

-A population growth model may be defined as continuous population growth model if the individuals of a population show continuous breeding season.

-####  Negative density dependence
+###  Negative density dependence

-* The previously discussed scenario where population growth is unregulated does not always happen in reality.
-In fact, in a population that has already been established, resources begin to become scarce, and competition starts to play a role.
-As a result, the population growth will be regulated by increasing density.
+In a population that has already been established, resources begin to become scarce, and competition starts to play a role.
+As a result, the population growth will be negatively affected by increasing density.
 This is called **negative density dependence**.

 * Increasing population size gives rise to: